banchan86/BonVision_env_dev/docs/articles/display-position-calibration.md

 # Display Position
 ## Under Construction
-* Shawn's note - this article seems to be incomplete and I am unable to fill in the missing blanks, thus I have copied over the content.
+* Shawn's note - this article seems to be incomplete and I am unable to fill in the missing blanks, thus I have simply copied over the content.

 The workflows in this article can be  [found here](https://github.com/bonvision/examples/tree/master/ScreenCalibration).